ClementNerma/Rave/docs/hybrid.md

                  // Prints: 'B' after 1 second
 ```

 As we can see, `await` simply blocks the asynchronous function until the given promise is resolved.
 If it is rejected, it will simply throw an `AwaitRejectionError<T>` with `T` being the rejection type of the promise.
 Then, we can use its `.data` attribute to get the rejection error.
+This allows us to use even non-error rejection types.

 Also, `await` returns the resolution value of the promise: